 Backer’s Stake x Odds – Stake = Potential Liability

-The easiest way to dissect those points is to put it into practice.
+The easiest way to dissect those points is to put them into practice.

 Example 1: Standard Odds

-Arsenal are playing Spurs, and you think Tottenham will either win or draw.
+Arsenal is playing Spurs, and you think Tottenham will win or draw.
 As such, you want to lay Arsenal as you don’t think they will win.
 Conversely, the person who matches your bet thinks Arsenal will win.

-We already know that you’ll lose money if Arsenal win, but gain a profit if they fail to get the victory.
-But, how much do you stand to win or lose?
+We already know that you’ll lose money if Arsenal wins, but gain a profit if they fail to get the victory.
+But how much do you stand to win or lose?

-- Arsenal fail to win.
+- Arsenal fails to win.
 As the ‘layer’, you win the £20 stake (minus commission) from the ‘backer’.

 - Arsenal win.
-As the ‘layer’ you have to pay out the ‘backer’s’ winnings.
+As the ‘layer,’ you must pay out the ‘backer’s’ winnings.
 Their £20 stake is multiplied by the odds offered.
 So, that becomes £20 x 2.1 = £42.
 However, you have to factor in that they have effectively given you £20 as their stake for the bet.
-Your bankroll will actually reduce by £22
+Your bankroll will actually reduce by £22.

 Example 2: Odds On

-Manchester City are heavy favourites to beat Swansea City.
-You offer the backer offs of 1.2 (1/5) and they stake £100.
+Manchester City is the heavy favourite to beat Swansea City.
+You offer the backer odds of 1.2 (1/5), and they stake £100.
 So they are essentially risking £100 in hopes of winning £20.
-To work out your situation, simply reverse it.
+To work out your situation, reverse it.

 - Manchester City win, so you lose £20.
 The figure is calculated by using £100 x 1.2 – £100.
 You’ve essentially paid out £120, but £100 of that was the backer’s stake.

-- Manchester City don’t win, and the £100 stake (minus commission) stay in your account
+- Manchester City doesn’t win, and the £100 stake (minus commission) stays in your account.

 Example 3: Big Odds

 Newcastle United are away at Chelsea.
-DeAndre Yedlin’s chances of scoring are very slim, so you offer big odds in order to entice backers.
-A backer places £10 on at odds of 51.0 (50/1) in hopes of gaining a return of £510.
-From your perspective as the layer, you simply flip the script.
+DeAndre Yedlin’s scoring chances are slim, so you offer big odds to entice backers.
+A backer places £10 on odds of 51.0 (50/1) in hopes of gaining a return of £510.
+From your perspective as the layer, you flip the script.

 - Yedlin scores first.
-You lose a total of £500 as you have to pay the backer £510, which includes their £10 stake.
+You lose £500 as you have to pay the backer £510, which includes their £10 stake.

 How To Utilise The Lay Betting Markets To Your Advantage

 As is clearly visible from the three examples above, the contrast between potential winnings and liability can be huge depending on the market and the odds offered to backers.
-Ultimately, as long as the events you lay don’t happen, your bankroll will increase.
-Nonetheless, it’s important to build winning strategy.
+Ultimately, your bankroll will increase as long as the events you lay don’t happen.
+Nonetheless, it’s essential to build a winning strategy.

-Here are some of the best ways to generate steady returns from the concept of laying on the Premier League exchange markets, as well as other football events and other sporting occasions.
+Here are some of the best ways to generate steady returns from the concept of laying on the Premier League exchange markets and other football events and sporting occasions.

-Little & Often: Many punters are happy to essentially throw a few pounds away in hopes of shooting for the big jackpot.
+Little & Often: Many punters are happy to throw a few pounds away in hopes of shooting for the big jackpot.
 If the odds are good enough, they may even back something as unlikely as Huddersfield Town to beat Manchester City by a 5-0 scoreline.
 The liabilities can be huge, but the likelihood is that you’ll have huge runs without losing a single trade.
-Besides, if things get a little worrying, you can always reduce potential losses during the match.
+Besides, you can always reduce potential losses during the match if things get a little worrying.

 - Your liability can be far greater than the potential winners.
-If you wouldn’t be prepared to bet £200 on a 1/100 shot with a bookmaker, do not offer someone odds of 101.0 just to win £2 from them
+If you wouldn’t be prepared to bet £200 on a 1/100 shot with a bookmaker, do not offer someone odds of 101.0 to win £2 from them.

 - Only matched trades impact bankroll.
-If nobody backs the outcome you’re trying to lay, no bet is confirmed
+No bet is confirmed if nobody backs the outcome you’re trying to lay.

-- Depending on how things develop during the match itself, you may wish to reduce your potential liability by backing the outcome too.
-In some cases, it may be possible to do this in a way that guarantees profits
+- Depending on how things develop during the match, you may reduce your potential liability by backing the outcome.
+In some cases, it may be possible to do this in a way that guarantees profits.

-With those tips, a smart strategy, and strong staking plan, your hopes of winning are greater than ever!
+With those tips, a smart strategy, and a solid staking plan, your hopes of winning are greater than ever!